The normal taxable period is between January and December. However, a different tax period can be allowed on approval by the Minister of Finance.

 Under normal in-depth audits, the RRA is required to issue a taxpayer with a draft notice of assessment following the completion of the field audit.
 The draft assessment is referred to as a rectification note.
 The taxpayer is granted 30 days within which to respond.
 In case the tax issues are not resolved, a final notice of assessment is issued.
 The taxpayer is allowed 30 days within which to appeal.
 Once an appeal is submitted to the Commissioner General, the RRA has 30 days within which to respond to the objection.
 This can be extended by another 30 days but not beyond this period.
 At this stage, the appeal is handled by the appeal committee, and the taxpayer and the taxpayer's agent are invited for a meeting to provide explanations.

-Once the final assessment is issued, the tax due is payable, although the Commissioner General has powers to suspend the payment pending the determination of the appeal.
+Once the final assessment is issued, the tax due is payable, although the Commissioner General suspends the collection until the conclusion of the appeal if a taxpayer has paid the undisputed portion of the tax assessed.

 There is a provision for resolving the dispute through an amicable settlement process.
 Taxpayers can opt for this approach while at the same time exploring the next stage of the appeal process.